Best National Parks in Utah: The Utah Mighty 5

 After hiking, hop in your car and drive the 8-mile scenic road, where you’ll get to stop at some of the most gorgeous lookout points in the park.

-Although short, make sure you plan a couple of hours to complete the drive, as you’ll be wanting to make multiple stops along the way.
+Although short, make sure you plan a couple of hours to complete the drive, as you’ll want to make multiple stops along the way.

 Next, drive down Highway 24, which will take you to a petroglyph panel that provides glimpses into the lives of indigenous people who once called Capitol Reef their home before beginning your drive to Moab, the gateway to your next destination: Arches National Park.